cordiverse/cordis/README.md

 - `ctx.registry`: plugin management
 - `ctx.root`: the root context

-You can access to these services from any contexts.
+You can access these services from any contexts.

 #### Use services [↑](#contents)